 The British and Australians kept themselves separate from the Dutch by way of both administration and accommodation.
 The group moved into three barracks on the northeast corner of the camp.

-This mine was not considered safe to work in.
-The shafts had not been properly timbered causing several falls of rock.
+This mine was not considered safe to work in (as was the case with nearly all mines worked by POWs) The shafts had not been properly timbered causing several falls of rock.
 Cave-ins were commonplace and injuries and deaths a regular occurrence thanks to the unsafe state of the mine and Japanese incompetence.

 1944 gave way to 1945 and it was soon obvious the Japanese were preparing themselves for an invasion on Kyushu.
 The camp sat beneath the flight path of American B29’s from Okinawa as they few over on their twice-daily raids.
 It became an every day occurrence to see searchlights pointing skywards followed by puffs of smoke from Japanese AA bursts which were usually to low to hit the B29’s.